ahmetaa/zemberek-nlp/lang-id/README.md

 | TR   |  0.9590  | 0.9767   |  0.9953  |  0.9953  |  0.9980   |  0.9988   |
 | EN   |  0.9496  | 0.9799   |  0.9944  |  0.9958  |  0.9972   |  0.9985   |

-Not: These numbers will likely to change after 1.0 release.
+Note: These numbers will likely to change after 1.0 release.

 ## Speed